htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

 local SYSTEM account, it bypasses the network authentication and writes the pool password to the registry itself.
-This allows the other condor daemons (also running under the SYSTEM account) to access the pool password when authenticating against the pool’s collector.
+This allows the other condor daemons (also running under the SYSTEM account) to access the pool password when authenticating against the pool's collector.
 In case the pool is remote and no initial communication can be established due to strong security, the pool password may have to be set using the above method and following command: